-The Best Mattress for Teenagers 2021Updated on January 28, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Mattress for Teenagers 2021Updated on March 10, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Chances are, once your child reaches adolescence they’ll have outgrown the bed that accommodated them through early childhood.
 It may be time to get a new mattress for your teenager.
 The right mattress will provide support for proper development and encourage healthy sleep habits.
 Teenagers are likely to experience growing pains, which cause aching muscles and joints.
 A supportive and conforming mattress alleviates some of these aches and pains.

 Teenagers are going through physical, mental, and emotional changes.
 They also have schedules and commitments that keep them busy.
 The CDC recommends that teens get 8 to 10 hours of sleep each night.
 Restful sleep each night improves their memory and attention span.
 Since teenagers are also starting to drive, it is important that they are not sleep deprived when they are behind the wheel.